zbeever/blog/content/post/2020-08-15_leibniz-isochronous-curve.md

 $$\begin{aligned}x &= x(t)\\\y &= -v_0t\end{aligned}$$

 where \\(v_0\\) is positive.
 What is the exact expression for \\(x(t)\\)?

+*Prerequisites:* To understand this post you'll need to be comfortable with the Lagrangian formulation of classical mechanics.

+*Recommended Reading:* [The Variational Principles of Mechanics](https://archive.org/details/VariationalPrinciplesOfMechanicsLanczos) by Cornelius Lanczos.
+[The Theoretical Minimum](https://theoreticalminimum.com/references) by George Hrabovsky and Leonard Susskind.
+The Wikipedia page on [Lagrangian Mechanics](https://en.wikipedia.org/wiki/Lagrangian_mechanics).

+### The derivation

 The Lagrangian approach is usually emphasized when there are obvious constraints, so let's try that method here.
 Lets assume the trajectory can be written